 My only caveat about Traditional Medicinals teas is that for some of the blends you need 2 tea bags to make a proper serving of the tea.
 This was something I wouldn’t have expected and obviously it has an impact on the cost of the product when you need two tea bags per serving.
 Not a biggie but I just want to point it out.

-Traditional Medicinals can be found everywhere from health food stores to traditional grocery stores to mass merchandisers and drug stores.
-For the full line visit the Traditonal Medicinals website.
-You can also find coupons and new product news on the Traditional Medicinals Facebook Page.
+Traditional Medicinals can be found everywhere from health food stores to traditional grocery stores to mass merchandisers and drug stores, as well as on Amazon.

 Do you drink tea for health & wellness purposes?
 What’s your favorite type of herbal tea?